This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FRAMFreshBreeze #CollectiveBias

 - Trash Bags – using recycled plastic shopping bags is perfect

-I haven’t find a small enough vacuum that really works to keep in my car, yet.
+I haven’t found a small enough vacuum that really works to keep in my car, yet.
 But I have found that if I keep the rest of the car clean, I can vacuum the car well once a quarter and then in just a few minutes as needed.

 Clean the Visible Areas First – I start by cleaning the easily visible areas first.
 Seeing immediate results is motivating and will encourage you to keep cleaning.
 A microfiber cloth with clean the dust from the dash board, doors and horizontal surfaces in seconds.
 Simply spray water on the microfiber cloth or a paper towel for tougher dirt or gunk.